 Refer to attached Hubble Traffic report covering all vehicle movements, hours etc.

 b. - number of staff

 A maximum of 2 employees (cleaning) staff per day.
-The accommodation building will house 144 seasonal workers for both buildings (72 per building) who will do all their own cooking.
+The accommodation building will house 96 seasonal workers for the 14 buildings (8 per building) who will do all their own cooking.